Our Techniques & Tips For A Restaurant-Worthy Filet Mignon.

 Filet mignon is the perfect treat to celebrate something special.
 Whether it’s a new job, birthday, anniversary or even a baptism, serving restaurant-style steak will elevate any dinner and occasion.

 How To Pick Filet Mignon.

 Filet mignon is unlike any other cut of steak because it contains considerably less fat.
 So rather than look for marbling, we recommend you visit a local meat market and speak to your butcher to ensure you’re getting a high-quality cut of meat.
 You can also pick-up premium filet mignon from our store in Stuarts Draft, VA.
-Our steaks typically measure 3/4” in thickness and come from a small herd of local, pastured cows started on Non-GMO feed and finished on grass for a complex and delicious flavor.
+Our steaks typically measure 3/4” in thickness and come from a small herd of local, pastured beef that have been raised on a light Non-GMO feed ration and finished on grass only for a complex and delicious flavor.

 Try This Recipe For Cooking Filet Mignon: